Vindexus/HeresyWorld/classes/guardsman.md

 ## Starting Moves

 ### Grab Grenade
 When you **search your belt for a suitable grenade** roll+WIS.
-Expend one use of your Grenade Belt and choose a grenade to add to your inventory.
-On a 7-9 choose from this list:
+Expend one use of your Grenade Belt and choose a grenade from this list:

   - Frag Grenade
   - Fire Bomb